Mariner's Compass – Sunderland

 On the first row below are images showing the other transfers on the bowl.
 On the second row is a similar bowl with very distinctive Dixon transfers.

 The same transfer also appears on the Crimean jug below, again with typical Dixon transfers.
 Note the three horizontal black marks under the compass.
-These appear faintly on bowls (left detail below), but are much more pronounced on the jug (right detail).
+These appear faintly on the bowls (left detail below), but are much more pronounced on the jug (right detail).

 Unidentified 'sunset and squiggles' pottery